Tax Penalties: Quick Reference Guide

 - Substantially understates their income tax.

-The penalty is equal to 20% of the underpayment, unless the taxpayer adequately discloses a reasonable basis for the way they treated the item at issue, or their position was supported by substantial authority.
-26 U.S.C. section 6662.
+The penalty is equal to 20% of the underpayment, unless the taxpayer adequately provides a reasonable basis for the way they treated the item at issue, or their position was supported by substantial authority.
+(See 26 U.S.C. section 6662.)

-The penalties get significantly worse for intentional underpayments.
-If there is any underpayment of tax on your return due to fraud, a penalty of 75% of the underpayment due to fraud will be added to your tax.
-26 U.S.C. section 6663.
+The penalties get significantly worse for fraudulent underpayments.
+If there is any underpayment of tax on your return due to fraud, a penalty of 75% of the underpayment due to fraud can be added to your tax.
+(See 26 U.S.C. section 6663.)

-All of the above fall into the category of "civil" penalties, but the most severe penalties filers face are directed toward those who commit tax evasion, fraud, and similar offenses.
-Individuals who get caught committing tax fraud face the above noted 75% civil penalty, and additionally face substantial fines and jail time.
+All of the above fall into the category of "civil" penalties, but the most severe penalties filers face are directed toward those who commit criminal tax evasion or tax fraud.
+Individuals who get caught committing tax fraud face the above noted 75% civil penalty, and also substantial fines and jail time.

-For example, attempting to evade or defeat tax under is a felony carrying a fine of up to $250,000 and imprisonment for up to 5 years.
-26 U.S.C. section 7201.
+For example, attempting to evade or defeat tax payment is a felony carrying a fine of up to $250,000 and imprisonment for up to 5 years.
+(See 26 U.S.C. section 7201.)
 Making false statements on a tax return is also a felony risking the same fine and imprisonment for up to 3 years.
-26 U.S.C. section 7206.
+(See 26 U.S.C. section 7206.)
 If you are being investigated for a tax crime by the IRS, it is very important to retain an attorney who is familiar with both tax and criminal matters.

 Although not a "penalty" in the traditional sense, a late filer or taxpayer who does not pay the entirety of the amount they owe will have to pay interest.
 Interest is charged on the amount of unpaid balance, penalties, and interest that has been charged to the tax account from the due date of the return until the date payment is made.
 The interest rate is determined every three months and is the federal short-term rate plus 3 percent.
 Furthermore, interest is compounded daily.